 "Be informed…stay informed…stay connected!"

-Parents have found it helpful to sign up for the Special Education Listserv to keep up on timely meeting invites and other emails of interest.
-This is the quickest way to get in the loop with parent-to-parent communications, notices from the special education office, trainings or happenings in our community or in other school districts related to special education.
+families have found it helpful to sign up for the Special Education Email Newsletter to keep up on timely meeting invites and other emails of interest.
+This is the quickest way to get in the loop with family-t-family communications, notices from the special education office, trainings or happenings in our community or in other school districts related to special education.

 Director of Special Education